-We have spent months compiling an in depth A-Z article for 2018 on all things Husky.
-Whether you're looking for information on temperament, diet, size, health and exercise, we've got it all.
+We have spent months compiling an in-depth A-Z article on all the Siberian Husky information and facts.
+Whether you’re looking for breed information on temperament, diet, size, health and exercise, we’ve got it all.

 Also known as the Sibe, Husky, Chukcha, Chuksha and Arctic Husky is a Spitz-type dog.
-One of the most hardy and energetic dog breeds they can withstand temperatures of up to -75 degrees Fahrenheit and are born to run, being the fastest of the "Sled Dogs".
+One of the most hardy and energetic dog breeds Siberian Huskies can withstand temperatures of up to -75 degrees Fahrenheit and are born to run, being the fastest of the “Sled Dogs”.

-Siberians are intelligent though this does not always translate to obedient and are bred to work, definitely, not a pet for the "couch potato" Arguably one of the most beautiful of all breeds the Husky has become increasingly popular but they are a challenge and not recommended for the first-time owner resulting in them becoming frequently seen in rescue centers across the country.
+Siberian Husky dog breeds are intelligent though this does not always translate to obedient and are bred to work, definitely, not a pet for the “couch potato” Arguably one of the most beautiful of all breeds the dog has become increasingly popular but they are a challenge and not recommended for the first-time owner resulting in them becoming frequently seen in rescue centers across the country.

-Originating from, yes, you've guessed, Siberia, these alert, fun-loving, affectionate dogs are a handful for most.
-If you are looking for a dog that will be happy with a walk round the block a Husky is not for you.
-Huskies love being part of a pack and are well-suited to homes with other dogs, however they are not suited to house-proud dog owners as they blow their coats at least twice a year (more in warmer climates) resulting in masses of husky hair.
+Originating from, yes, you’ve guessed, Siberia, these alert, fun-loving, affectionate dogs are a handful for most.
+If you are looking for a best friend that will be happy with a walk round the block then the Siberian Husky dog breed is not for you.
+Siberian Huskies love being part of a pack and are well-suited to homes with other dogs, however they are not suited to house-proud dog owners as they blow their coats at least twice a year (more in warmer climates) resulting in masses of husky hair.

-These Siberian dogs do not bark but their howling can be heard for miles which could cause tension with the neighbours especially if they are left alone for long periods, they also love to dig and are renowned escape artists with a high prey drive.
+Siberian Husky dogs do not bark but their howling can be heard for miles which could cause tension with the neighbours especially if they are left alone for long periods, Siberian Huskies also love to dig and are renowned escape artists with a high prey drive, small animals being main targets.
 It is not advisable to let your Husky off the lead.
 Ever!
-Huskies popularity has increased in recent years and they are now one of the most popular breeds in the UK.
+Siberian Huskies popularity has increased in recent years and they are now one of the most popular breeds in the UK.

-We've thrown 15 fun facts about the Siberian through out this article, look out for the tweet boxes and find out things you wouldn't believe about these huskies!
+We’ve thrown 15 fun facts about the Siberian Husky throughout this article, look out for the tweet boxes and find out things you wouldn’t believe about this breed!